-On October 12, 2010, we sold approximately 2.5 million shares of our common stock at a purchase price of \$10.20 per share in an underwritten public offering.
-We received gross proceeds of approximately \$25.8 million.
-After deducting underwriting fees and other offering expenses, we received approximately \$24.7 million in net proceeds.
-We used the net proceeds from this transaction to fund the purchase price for the acquisition of HBE.
+On May 15, 2012, we sold 20.0 million shares of common stock at a purchase price of \$5.00 per share in an underwritten public offering.
+We received gross proceeds of \$100.0 million.
+After deducting underwriting and other offering expenses, we received approximately \$97.0 million in net proceeds.
+We used the net proceeds from this offering as well as borrowings of \$40.0 million from our revolving line of credit to fund the cash consideration paid to the stockholders of CEI in connection with our acquisition in July 2, 2012.
+In September, 2012, we repaid the \$40.0 million borrowed on our revolving line of credit for the acquisition of CEI.